lmdu/pyfastx/docs/source/api_reference.rst

 	:param bool build_index: build index for random access to FASTA sequence, default: ``True``

-	:param bool composition: calculate character (e.g. A, T, G, C) composition when building index, this will improve the speed of GC content extracting.
+	:param bool full_index: calculate character (e.g. A, T, G, C) composition when building index, this will improve the speed of GC content extracting.
 However, it will take more time to build index, default: ``False``

 	:param bool memory_index: if memory_index is True, the fasta index will be kept in memory and do not generate a index file, default: ``False``